jzakiya/roots/README.md

 Then require as:

     require 'roots'

 ## Description

 Starting with Roots 2.0.0 (2017-2-21) the methods **iroot2** and **irootn** were added (with **iroot** added as an alias to **irootn** 2017-6-1).
 With 2.1.0 **iroot2** uses optimized Newton's method.
-They are instance_methods of **class Integer** that will accurately compute the exact real value squareroot and nth_root for arbitrary sized integers.
+With 2.2.0 (2017-6-17) **iroot|n** uses optimized Newton's method for any nth root.
+All are instance_methods of **class Integer** and accurately compute the exact real value square|nth roots for arbitrary sized integers.

 If you have an application where you need the exact correct integer real value for roots, especially for arbitrary sized (large) integers, use these methods instead of **root|s**.